ethersphere/swarm/swarm/docs/sw^3/storage.rst

 * there needs to be a litigation system where storers can be charged for not keeping their promise

 An Owner's risk preference consists of the time period covered as well as on the :dfn:`degrees of redundancy` or certainty.
 These preferences should be specified on a per-chunk basis and they should be completely flexible on the protocol level.

-The total amount of deposit that nodes risk losing in case the chunk is lost could also be variable.
-Degrees of redundancy could be approximated by the total amount of deposit storers stake: in this approximation two nodes standing to lose 50 each if a chunk is lost provide as much security as five nodes each standing to lose 20.
-In this kind of network, the security deposit is therefore a variable amount that each node advertises.
-Variants of this deposit scheme are discussed below.

 Satisfying storers' risk preferences means that they have ways to express their certainty of preserving what they store and factor that in their pricing.
 Some nodes may not wish to provide storage guarantees that are too long term while others cannot afford to stake too big of a deposit.
 This differentiates nodes in their competition for service provision.